Technical Communication Manager

 - Prepare a business case for proposed projects.

 - Market services to skeptical internal “customers” (or sponsors).

 - Technical communicators who have management responsibilities in their jobs.

 - Technical communicators who are preparing for leadership roles in their organizations as managers, content strategists, project managers, or similar roles with high visibility.

 Relevance to STC members: Develops the core skills needed in the leadership positions that technical communicators assume—and does so in a way that’s unique to technical communicators (not other professions).

-Using interactive exercises, mini case studies, readings (performed between the first and second sessions), and online presentations, learn how to establish clear expectations with workers by first clarifying your own expectations regarding a particular position, conducting an effective job search, and writing an effective performance plan (this last topic might be finished in the next session).
+We will be using interactive exercises, mini-case studies, readings (performed between the first and second sessions), and online presentations, explains how to establish clear expectations with workers by first clarifying your own expectations regarding a particular position, conducting an effective job search, and writing an effective performance plan.

-This session completes the unit on effective performance.
-Once again, using interactive exercises, mini case studies, readings (performed between class sessions), and online presentations, learn how to provide interim coaching on performance, prepare and present a performance appraisal, and advise workers on career-related issues.
+Completes the unit on effective performance.
+Once again, using interactive exercises, mini-case studies, readings (performed between class sessions), and online presentations, explains how to provide interim coaching on performance, prepare and present a performance appraisal, and advise workers on career-related issues.

 Through an interactive discussion and debriefing based on a case study and readings prepared before class, this session explores the role of a strategic plan in the long-term health of a technical communication group, and explains how to prepare one.